hohserg1/HookLib/README.md

 Doesn't require knowledge of jvm bytecode.

-*Welp, kinda I'm late with publishing it project, bc of Mixins took over the world, but I found out HookLib more handy, and I still have unimplemented good ideas, which will make it even better.
+*Welp, kinda I'm late with publishing it project, bc Mixins took over the world, but I found out HookLib more handy, and I still have unimplemented good ideas, which will make it even better.
 So maybe it makes sense*

 ## Getting started